Medicare (Australia): Medicare Urgent Care Clinics

 The 2023 Australian federal budget delivered by the Albanese Government funded the creation of Medicare Urgent Care Clinics.
 The clinics are designed to provide care for emergent but non-life-threatening presentations, reducing the burden on local emergency departments.
-Their operation has been contracted to various bodies, mainly for-profit primary health companies.
-Several state and territories have opened similar clinics, such as the Priority Primary Care Centres in Victoria and Minor Injury and Illness Clinics located within satellite health clinics in Queensland.
+Their operation was contracted to various bodies, initially mainly for-profit primary health companies.
+Shortly after the program began, state governments set up the similar Priority Primary Care Centres in Victoria and Minor Injury and Illness Clinics in Queensland Satellite Hospitals.
+The Victorian ones subsequently became Medicare Urgent Care Clinics.